blynkkk/blueprints/ESP32 Blinking LED/README.md

 5. Create a new sketch

 ## 3. Prepare the Firmware and upload it to your device
-Now you need to include TemplateID, AuthToken (unique identifier of your device) and WiFi credentials to the sketch.
+Now you need to include TemplateID, AuthToken (unique identifier of your device) and WiFi credentials to the sketch

 1. Click on the **Activate device** action in Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
 2. Follow the proposed steps to prepare and upload the code